 Fine Art

-In Montessori teaching, we are always taught to have beautiful examples of art in our classrooms.
+In quality teaching, we are expected to have beautiful examples of art in our classrooms.
 Now, you can have art that is meant for display, for discussion, for matching, for sorting, and for writing and reading activities.
 You can even practice organizing the art by the year painted or the style.
 There are so many possibilities!

-You can read many inspirational ideas about bringing art to life in your classroom in our upcoming Blog Post.
+You can read many inspirational ideas about bringing art to life in your classroom in our blog post on Art in the Classroom.

 We have many series available so that you can rotate materials on and off your shelves.
-Each series is available in four formats:
+Each series is available in five formats (scroll down for more info):

 - Fine Art Display Cards (large format for discussion and display; these are for your Fine Art Folders)